amuuu/os-notes/README.md

 ![LRU using hardware](/photos/lruhardware.png)

 #### Implementing LRU with software:
+It's also refered as NFU (Not Frequently Used).
 We can use software counter instead of harware ones.
 It implements a system of aging.
 ![LRU using software](/photos/lrusoftware.png)

 **How it works:**